What is Ripple?

 The people behind Ripple insist that they provide faster transaction times than Bitcoin, because there is no waiting on block confirmation and transactions transmit through their network very rapidly.

-The Differences Between Bitcoin and Ripple
+What is the differences Between Bitcoin and Ripple Trading?

 - Both are open source – not owned by any one company or any individual